hep-mirrors/sherpa/doc/parameters/hadronization.rst

 the event.
 If, in contrast, the quark stems from a cluster decay, the energy of the gluon is selected according to a flat distribution.

-In clusters decaying to hadrons, the transverse momentum is chosen according to a distribution given by an infrared-continued strong coupling and a term inversely proportional to the infrared-modified transverse momentum,
+In clusters decaying to hadrons, the magnitude of the transverse momentum is drawn from a half-Gaussian (folded normal) distribution of width

-constrained to be below a maximal transverse momentum.
+* ``KT_0`` (default 1.21 GeV),

+resampled until it falls below an upper limit set by the energy available to the splitting and, by default, by

+* ``PT_MAX`` (default 0.68 GeV).

+Since ``PT_MAX`` is smaller than ``KT_0`` by default, it is usually this cutoff, rather than the width of the underlying Gaussian, that determines the bulk of the accepted transverse-momentum range.
+If transverse-momentum ordering of successive splittings is switched on via

+* ``KT_ORDER`` (default 0, i.e. off),

+each new transverse momentum is additionally required not to exceed the transverse momentum of the splitting that produced its parent parton.
+Finally,

+* ``MIN_MASS2`` (default 0.10 GeV²)

+enters as a small mass-squared offset in determining the lightest cluster that can still be processed as such, rather than transitioning directly onto a hadron.

 Splitting kinematics
 --------------------

+.. index:: GLUON_DECAY_MODE
+.. index:: ALPHA_G
+.. index:: CLUSTER_SPLITTING_MODE
+.. index:: REMNANT_CLUSTER_MODE
+.. index:: ALPHA_L
+.. index:: BETA_L
+.. index:: GAMMA_L
+.. index:: ALPHA_D
+.. index:: BETA_D
+.. index:: GAMMA_D
+.. index:: ALPHA_B
+.. index:: BETA_B
+.. index:: GAMMA_B
+.. index:: ALPHA_H
+.. index:: BETA_H
+.. index:: GAMMA_H

 In each splitting, the kinematics is given by the transverse momentum, the energy splitting parameter and the azimuthal angle.
 The latter,